Rough Transformers: Lightweight and Continuous Time Series Modelling through Signature Patching: Background and Methodology

 \paragraph{Sequence Modelling with Transformers.} Transformers are used extensively as a baseline architecture to approximate functions of discrete-time sequential data and are successfully applied to settings when input sequences are fixed in length, relatively short, and sampled at regular intervals.
 First, the Transformer projects input time series $\mathbf{X} \in \R^{L \times d}$ to a high-dimensional space $\mathbf{X} \mapsto T(\mathbf{X}) \in \R^{L \times d'}$ for $d' >> d$ using some linear positional encoding $T : \R^{L \times d} \rightarrow \R^{L \times d'}$.
 Next, a latent representation of the encoded sequence is learned by a multi-headed self-attention mechanism which splits $T(\mathbf{X})$ into $H$ distinct query, key, and value sequences: $Q_h = T(\mathbf{X})W^Q_h$, $K_h = T(\mathbf{X})W^K_h$, $V_h = T(\mathbf{X})W^V_h$, respectively, with $h = 1, ..., H$ and weight matrices $W^Q_h, W^K_h, W^V_h \in \R^{d' \times d'}$.
 The multi-head self-attention calculation for each head is given by

 and the latent representation is projected to the output space $\R^k$ using a multi-layer perceptron (MLP).

 The input length $L$ of the MLP and the Transformer is fixed by assumption.
 To evaluate the Transformer on a time-series $\mathbf{X}$ with $|\mathcal{T}_\mathbf{X}| \neq n$, one must perform some transformation (interpolation, extrapolation, etc.) which may degrade the performance of the model.
-Furthermore, the memory and time complexity of the Transformer scales with $O(L^2)$, which presents a substantial difficulty in modelling long sequences.
+Furthermore, the memory and time complexity of the Transformer is of order $O(L^2d)$, which presents a substantial difficulty in modelling long sequences.

 \paragraph{Rough Path Signatures.} Broadly, the difficulties faced by the Transformer in modelling time-series stem from time-series being sampled from underlying \textit{continuous-time} objects, while the attention mechanism underpinning the Transformer is designed to model discrete sequences.
 To address these difficulties, Rough Transformers augment standard Transformers by lifting the input time-series to the space of continuous-time functions and performing the self-attention calculation in this infinite-dimensional space.
 To achieve this, we use the path signature from Rough Path Theory.